Skulduggery Pleasant: Dead or Alive (2021)

 In a matter of days, the world will change.
 Billions of lives will be wiped away in a final, desperate search for Alice, the Child of the Faceless Ones – she who is destined to bring about the return of humankind's ancient overlords.
 To prevent this, Skulduggery Pleasant and Valkyrie Cain have one last – terrible – option: the assassination of Damocles Creed.
 With protests stirring in the magical city of Roarhaven, with riots and revolutions on the horizon, Valkyrie must decide who she wants to be: the hero who risks everything for a noble ideal, or the killer who sacrifices her own soul for the fate of humanity.
 The decision must be made, and time is running out.

 Until the End (2022)

-The second cycle of the internationally bestselling Skulduggery Pleasant series comes to a thrilling end.
+The second cycle of the internationally bestselling Skulduggery Pleasant series is brought to an end.
 The Faceless Ones have returned to our universe.
 The bad guys have won.
 With the end of everything just days away – and no longer able to rely on Valkyrie Cain – Skulduggery must make allies of enemies if he's going to stand any chance of saving what is left of the world.
 And just when things are looking their bleakest, they manage to get even worse, with Omen Darkly suddenly having to step up when his brother, the Chosen One, falls.